buildtesters/buildtest/docs/getting_started.rst

 Filter Reports
 ~~~~~~~~~~~~~~~~

-The `buildtest report` command will display all tests results, which may not be relevant when
+The **buildtest report** command will display all tests results, which may not be relevant when
 you want to analyze specific tests.
 Therefore, we introduce a ``--filter`` option
-to filter output of `buildtest report`.
+to filter out tests in the output.
 First, lets see the available filter fields
 by run ``buildtest report --helpfilter``.

 .. program-output:: cat docgen/report-helpfilter.txt